ONSdigital/baw-client-rest/README.md

 # CSRF table setup
 This client requires a
- dynamo db table, to cache the csrf token from BAW.
-This can be set up as follows using terraform: (where your-resource-name is the name you wish to use for your csrf cache table)
+ DynamoDB table, to cache the CSRF token from BAW.
+This can be set up as follows using terraform: (where your-resource-name is the name you wish to use for your CSRF cache table)
 ```
 resource "aws_dynamodb_table" "csrf_table" {
   name         = "your-resource-name"